Antonio231102/Puyo-Puyo-Tetris-3DS-English-Voices/README.md

-# Puyo-Puyo-Tetris-3DS-English-Voices
+# Puyo Puyo Tetris 3DS - English Voices
-Puyo Puyo Tetris - English Voices for 3DS
+Voices from the English-localized versions of Puyo Puyo Tetris for the Nintendo 3DS